 Founded in 1992, HAEE was originally intended to supplement the core budgetary funding resources governed by the Hampton Township Board of Education.
 The HAEE concept was initiated by then Assistant Superintendent Paula Calabrese, who also acted as the first administrative liaison to the Board of Education but never actually served as an HAEE trustee.
 The first President of the HAEE was Aaron Walton, whose leadership helped craft and develop the same mission and operating principles in use today.

 Early fund raising efforts focused on a combination of corporate sponsors, United Way designations, and creative community events.
-In 1993, its 2nd full year of existance, the HAEE held its inaugural 5k Race and 1-Mile Walk, which in 2012 continued in its 20th consecutive year as the primary annual fund raising event.
+In 1993, its 2nd full year of existence, the HAEE held its inaugural 5k Race and 1-Mile Walk, which in 2016 will be in its 24th consecutive year as the primary annual fund raising event.
 Fund raising sources have expanded over the years to include the Education Improvement Tax Credit (Act IV) administered by the State of Pennsylvania Department of Economic Development as well as community donors.

 Jacqlyn Boggs - President, Jodi Andrews - Vice President, Michelle Solkovy - Treasurer, Retta Martin - Secretary, Scott Andrews, Michael Chapman, Paul Hanna, Brent Heitzenroder, Brad Hess, Craig Kaforey, Raquel Kramer, Jill McConnell, Laura Moser, Tom Nee, Nicole Tryon, Trisha Webb, Tricia Winklosky, Steven Veverka, Mary Anne Librich - HTEA Liaison, Cathy Lueers - School Board Liaison